Cetara

 The Church of San Francesco

-The 17th century Church of San Francesco, whose dome of the only existing nave was frescoed by the painter Marco Benincasa preserves a representation of Sister Orsola Benincasa, founder of the Order of the Theatine Sisters of the Immaculate Conception, of Cetarian origin.
+The 17th century Church of San Francesco, with its dome painted by the artist Marco Benincasa, preserves a depiction of Sister Orsola Benincasa, the founder of the Order of the Teatine Sisters of the Immaculate Conception, who was originally from Cetara.

 \3